mygethub-99/mygamefinal/README.md

 4. Once a tent, firepit and torch are crafted, the game will tell you have survived.
 5. A player will recieve 20 points for a level 1 game, 40 points for a level 2 game, and 60 points for a level 3 game.
 6. Good Luck!!!!!
+***
+### How to quick play the game for testing.
+Run in localhost or on the GAE server.

+Create 2 or more users with valid email addresses

+Create 2 games, one for each user

+To quickly win the game use the craft_item api

+create 22 hay and 22 twig

+create 3 axe

+create 3 log

+create 1 torch

+create 1 firepit

+create 1 tent

+You should now be told that you have won the game.
+You player will be awarded points.

+Now you can test the scoring, ranking and and other game api.
+Or pulling the history for one of the games you just won with the game entity key.

+Thank you and have a nice day!

 ### Endpoints Definitions:
 1. survive.cancel_game.